 This limited view of the LMS’s role in learning strategy and the value it can bring to an organization is typical in the industry.
 Suggestions for informal learning such as peer networking and social media tools are readily available and I have previously noted how Accord can easily extend its core LMS capabilities to include these tools.
-In this article we will discuss more traditional, core eLearning LMS capabilities and explore the value they can bring to an organization.
+In this article we will discuss more traditional, core eLearning LMS capabilities and explore the value they can bring to an organization to improve LMS ROI.

 Proponents of Social Learning Systems often argue that LMS are too prescriptive and force too much structure onto learning assets for effective use in the workplace.
 However, there is tremendous value in providing structure and guidelines for learning assets to provide a clear development path.
 At certain levels and for certain functions in most organizations, clear career paths are critical and it is more an issue of guidance than coercion.
 In one of the LMS that I administer, there are over 67 thousand learning objects.
 While we do provide self-guided development and exploration through a catalog and search utility, I can assure you that most of my users are thankful for clear career paths, and structured programs.

 An overlooked use for an LMS is to wrap information assets with tracking to effectively gain clarity on information access and use.
 For example, let’s say there is a change in one component of a process that everyone should review.
 It can be updated in a course providing this core training, but those who have already completed will not often re-review the course.